BRIEF-Monnari Trade registers three new wholly-owned units

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Said on Wednesday that it registered three new wholly-owned units, Madam Fashion Sp. z o.o., Madam Elite Sp. z o.o. and Madam Chic Sp. z o.o., with 5,000 zlotys ($1,300) capital each
+* Said on Thursday that it registered three wholly-owned units: Madam Absolute Sp. z o.o., Madam Leading Sp. z o.o., Madam Excellent Sp. z o.o. with capital of 5,000 zlotys ($1,285) each

+* Madam Absolute Sp. z o.o., Madam Leading Sp. z o.o., Madam Excellent Sp. z o.o. will be engaged in retail Source text for Eikon:

 Further company coverage: